Daniel-KM/BeamMeUpToInternetArchive/README.md

 ------------

 Uncompress files and rename plugin folder "BeamMeUpToInternetArchive".

-Change the bucket prefix in the "plugin.ini" file.
-Bucket prefix is used to build the url of each item you beam up to Internet Archive.
-The url will be this prefix followed by "_" and the item id.

-**Warning**: With the current version of BeamMeUp, you cannot change it once it has been defined and you started to upload items on Internet Archive.

 Then install it like any other Omeka plugin and follow the config instructions.